Jacquère

 Key Techniques

-- Employed in cooking for Alpine wine sauces
+- Used as a cooking liquid for Alpine fish and cream sauces

 Classic Dishes